-You've helped them settle into their dorm room, discussed classes for their first semester, taken them out to eat one last time, and now you're wondering if there is anything else you can do before you say your sad goodbyes and head home.
-One more way you can be of help is to take some time with our children to discuss how they will eat after you leave.
+You've helped them settle into their residence hall, discussed classes for their first semester, taken them out to eat one last time, and now you're wondering if there is anything else you can do before you say your sad goodbyes and head home.
+One more way you can be of help is to take some time with your student to discuss how they will eat after you leave.

 One of the many challenges students face living away at college is adjusting their eating habits to their new environment.
 Campus meal plans provide the means to eat on campus.
 Campus resources provide assistance on how to eat on campus.
-You as parents can help your children put all this into action.
+You can help your student put all this into action.

-Having to make their own food choices, being exposed to different types of foods, and eating at irregular times, all can contribute to feeling overwhelmed and confused.
-Taking time with your children to consider how they will eat at school will enable them to respond better to these challenges.
+Having to make their own food choices, being exposed to different types of foods and eating at irregular times, can all contribute to feeling overwhelmed and confused.
+Taking time with your student to consider how they will eat at school will enable them to respond better to these challenges.

-Many students are accustomed to having their meals prepared for them at home, at regularly scheduled items.
-Others have learned to prepare their own meals, but usually with food that has been purchased by their parents.
+Many students are accustomed to having their meals prepared for them at home, at regularly scheduled times.
+Others have learned to prepare their own meals, but usually with food that has been purchased by their family.
 Once at college, however, they must change their customary eating habits.